Skip to content

 Controlling CPU frequency

-You can request specific CPU frequencies (in kHz) for compute nodes through srun options or environment variables.
-The available frequencies on the ARCHER2 processors along with the options and environment variables:
+You can request specific CPU frequency caps (in kHz) for compute nodes through srun options or environment variables.
+The available frequency caps on the ARCHER2 processors along with the options and environment variables:

 Frequency srun option Slurm environment variable Turbo boost enabled?